cimentadaj/perccalc/paper/paper.md

 ordered categorical variable.
 More concretely, by specifying an ordered categorical variable and a continuous variable, this method can estimate differences in the continuous variable between percentiles of the ordered categorical variable.
-This provides a meaningful strategy for contrasting ordered categorical variables that usually have alternative continuous measures to the percentiles of the continuous measures.
-Moreover, it opens an avenue for calculating percentile distributions and percentile differences for ordered categorical variables which do not necessarily have an alternative continuous measure, such as job occupation classifications.
-A relevant example is the classification found in @erikson1979.
+This bring forth a relevant strategy to contrast ordered categorical variables which usually have alternative continuous measures to the percentiles of the continuous measures.
+Moreover, this opens an avenue for calculating percentile distributions and percentile differences for ordered categorical variables which don't necessarily have an alternative continuous measure such as job occupation classifications; one relevant example being the classification from @erikson1979.

-Recently, this method has been growing in usage in education research [@reardon2011; @reardon_portilla2016; @bassok2016; @chmielewski2016].
-However, the technique is not limited to this field alone and can be used essentially in any context where percentiles of ordered categorical variables are of interest.
-For example, biomedical research frequently involves demographic characteristics such as education categories as factors for looking at differences between groups.
+Recently, this method has been growing in usage in education research [@reardon2011; @reardon_portilla2016; @bassok2016; @chmielewski2016], yet this technique is not limited to this field alone and can be used essentially in any context where percentiles of ordered categorical variables are of interest.
+One example where this would provide useful would be in medicine based research, where demographic characteristics such as education categories are common factors for looking at differences between groups.

-The field of computational categorical data analysis has a long history in R, with packages addressing small-area estimation for categorical variables [@boonstr], missing data imputation [@vanbuuren] and standard generalized models for ordinal data [@ordinal].
+The field of computational categorical data analysis has a long history in R with packages addressing small-area estimation for categorical variables [@boonstr], missing data imputation [@vanbuuren] and standard generalized models for ordinal data [@ordinal].
 The `qualvar` package [@gombin] is one attempt to